-The State's 1990 Growth Management Act 🖉 called for Olympia to establish land use designations and densities sufficient for at least 20 years.
-The County-Wide Planning Policies adopted by Thurston County and its seven cities in 1993, and updated in 2015, describe a common goal of support concentrating growth in the urban areas.
-They by encourageing infill development first in areas that have adequate public infrastructure and service capacities, and later in areas outward from the core to build on that infrastructurephasing urban development and facilities outwards from core areas. "in ways that ensure livability, preservation of environmental quality and open space, varied and affordable housing, high quality urban services at least cost, and orderly transition of land from County to City."
+The State's 1990 Growth Management Act decided for Olympia to establish land use designations and densities sufficient for at least 20 years.
+The County-Wide Planning Policies & adopted by Thurston County and its seven cities in 1993, and updated in 2015, describe a common goal of support concentrating growth in the urban areas by encouraging infill first in areas that have adequate public infrastructure and service capacities, and phasing urban development and facilities outwards from core areas. "in ways that ensure livability, preservation of environmental quality and open space, varied and affordable housing, high quality urban services at least cost, and orderly transition of land from County to City."
 We can choose to isolate land uses and neighborhoods, or blend them into a single vital community.
 We can create spaces separated by long travel distances, or provide for a variety of experiences in each part of the city.
 We can choose to use land efficiently for recreation, housing, and business while setting aside selected areas for open space and communing with nature, or we can create homogenous subdivisions and isolated commercial areas.
 We can employ architecture and landscaping reflecting Olympia's unique and historic character, or we can build places with little regard to the local landscape and climate.
 These choices will determine Olympia's form for many generations.

 Accommodating our population and employment growth within our existing boundaries is one of the most significant ways we can prevent sprawling into the rural areas and resource lands beyond our urban growth boundary.
-By 2045, we anticipate a population of 72,040 in the city limits and another 15,610 people living in the Olympia urban growth area, for a total of 87,650 people. -That is an increase of 18,640 people from our 2023 population.
+By year 2045, we anticipate a population of 72,040 in the city limits with another 15,610 people living in the Olympia urban growth area, for a total of 87,650 people.
+That is an increase of 18,640 people from our population in 2023.

-By ensuring that people live close to where they need to go, like work, shopping, school, and medical facilities, we will also make it easier for them to get there without needing to drive.
-Additionally, making it easier for people to live and work within a ten-minute walk or roll of an urban corridor will reinforce this community's existing investments in transit service.
 By providing space for the goods and services we need in proximity to where people live and work, we can more efficiently provide infrastructure and services.
 And people can more easily meet their daily mobility needs without the use of a car in more instances.